1560s Green Wool Giubbione (doublet)

 Nico was very happy with the fit of his charcoal doublet, but for archery, he wanted less structure, more room in the upper arm, lower looser collar, tighter lower sleeves with no fastenings, moderate skirts and a simpler cut – all in keeping with lower-middle class style.

-The doublet would have a simple, one piece sleeve with no wings, a moderate number of buttons and no other decoration.
+The doublet would have a simple, one piece sleeve with small wings, a moderate number of buttons and no other decoration.

 Construction